 According to the Centers for Disease Control and Prevention, fatal injuries from motorcycle accidents increased 55% from 2001 to 2008.
 The number of motorcyclists who visited emergency rooms due to nonfatal accident injuries rose from 120,000 in 2001 to 175,000 during the same time period.
 30% of those nonfatal injuries were to legs or feet, which usually impairs mobility, walking, and standing, and 22% were to the head or neck, which can lead to serious complications such as brain damage or even paralysis.

-The CDC offer these tips to protect yourself and stay safe on a motorcycle:
+The CDC offers these tips to protect yourself and stay safe on a motorcycle:

 - Wear appropriate clothing.
 Clothing should be made from a protective material, such as leather, that would provide at least some protection from injury should you hit the road.